Jeremiah Alt, MD, PhD

 Cystic fibrosis (pronounced "sis-tick fy-broh-sus" and abbreviated CF) is a disease that affects multiple systems in the body including the lungs, the digestive tract, and the sinuses.
-CF is what is called an autosomal recessive disease.
-Typically, people have chromosomes which come in sets of two.
+CF is inherited in an autosomal recessive fashion and is the most common lethal inherited disease in the Caucasian population, with an incidence of 1 in 20 newborns.
+Chromosomes (how genes or traits are carried from parent to child) come in sets of two.
 If a trait is “recessive”, then the expected or “healthy” trait will be expressed if there is a normal chromosome associated with it.
-If there are two recessives at one time, then the result is that the disease trait will be expressed.
-This can be likened to multiplying two negative numbers.
-When multiplying two negatives, the resultant answer is a positive.
-Thus, two parents who are “carriers” of the recessive trait, despite NOT expressing the diseased trait themselves, can have a child who has CF. This carrier trait is quite common in Caucasian persons and can be seen in up to 1 in 25 people of European descent (Figure 1)
+If the individual receives two recessive genes, one from each parent, then the result is that the disease trait will be expressed.
+Thus, two parents who are “carriers” of the recessive trait, despite NOT expressing the diseased trait themselves, can have a child who has CF (Figure 1).

 Secretory glands are found in many organs of the body and produce mucus to keep the lining of the organs moist and function as an immunological barrier, as seen in the sinuses and lungs.
 The basic underlying deficit in CF is the lack of a crucial protein (the Cystic Fibrosis Transmembrane Conductance Regulator or CFTR) that allows the transport of ions, specifically chloride and bicarbonate, between the cells lining the surface of the respiratory system and the liquid that coats the cells (Figure 2).
 Under normal conditions, the balance of transport of these ions maintains the hydration (wetness) of the liquid.
 One of the components of this liquid is mucus.
 In people who have CF, chloride ions are not well transported across the cell membranes so the mucus becomes extremely dehydrated and sticky.